dimxy/doc-dev/first-cc-heir.md

                   fundingtxid == txid  ) // it is a tx from this funding plan {
 ```
 Add the uxto to the transaction's vins, that is, set the txid of the transaction and vout number providing the uxto.
-Pass empty CScript() to scriptSig param, it will be filled by FinalizeCCtx:
+Pass empty CScript() to scriptSig param because it will be filled by FinalizeCCtx:
 ```
-                  mtx.vin.push_back(CTxIn(txid, it->first.index, CScript()));
+                  mtx.vin.push_back(CTxIn(it->first.txhash, it->first.index, CScript()));
                   totalinputs += it->second.satoshis;
 ```
-Stop if sufficient inputs found.
+Stop if sufficient cc inputs found.
 And if amount == 0 that would mean to add all available funds to calculate total
 ```
                   if( amount > 0 && totalinputs >= amount || ++count > maxinputs )
                       break;
               }
          }
     }
 ```
-Return the total inputs amount which has been added:
+Return the total inputs amount which has been added to the transaction vin array:
 ```
     return totalinputs;
 }